Fathom (AI Meeting Notes) Alternatives

 Strengths

-• +Real-time participation alerts to presenters
+• +Real-time participation alerts to the presenter

 Trade-offs